 Below see some of my current scholarly interests and projects.
-Versions of papers, datasets, and reproducible code are made available when possible.
+Versions of papers, datasets, pre-analysis plans, and reproducible code are made available when possible.
 For further requests, contact me.

 Governance and Ethics of Autonomous and Intelligent Systems

 More than 100 public sector, private sector, and non-governmental organizations have published normative AI ethics documents (i.e., codes, frameworks, guidelines, policy strategies) in recent years.
 Our ongoing empirical study assesses these documents through coding and quantitative and qualitative analysis of 25 ethics topics and 17 policy sectors, resulting in an original open-source data set (The AI Ethics Global Document Collection) and analysis of cross-sectoral differences in the prioritization and framing of AI ethics topics.
 As compared to documents from private entities, NGO and public sector documents reflect more ethical breadth in the number of topics covered, are more engaged with law and regulation, and are generated through processes that are more participatory.
 These findings may reveal differences in underlying beliefs about an organization’s responsibilities, the relative importance of relying on experts versus including representatives from the public, and the tension between prosocial and economic goals